-Waxing and sugaring are both supposed to remove the entire hair from the follicle, which is why the results can last so much longer than shaving.
-Sometimes, though, the hair is broken above or below the skin's surface as it's being uprooted.
+Waxing and sugaring remove the hair from the follicle, which is why the results can last so much longer than shaving.
+Sometimes, though, the hair breaks above or below the skin's surface as it's being uprooted.
 Just like shaving, these sharp, broken ends create a breeding ground for hair growing back into the skin.

 "Sugaring is better than waxing for preventing ingrown hairs," says Karp.
 Keep that in mind if you're prone to getting those angry red bumps.
 If you go to a professional that uses sugaring paste, you'll have the best chance of avoiding hair growing back into the skin.
 The paste removes hair in the direction of its growth unlike waxing and sugaring gel, which both tend to remove it in the opposite direction.

 Exfoliate, Then Epilate

 Epilators use tiny tweezers or coils to uplift each hair out of its follicle.
 There's more chance of breakage using an epilator than when you get a wax or sugar hair removal because hair isn't always taken out at the perfect angle with these devices.
-There are many brands and models, and what is used has an effect on how much breakage you experience.
-If you have a tendency to get ingrown hairs, it would be wise to avoid this removal method.
+There are many brands and models, and what is used affects how much breakage you experience.
+If you tend to get ingrown hairs, it would be wise to avoid this removal method.

 Treat Existing Ingrown Hairs